iKimiya28/Pipe-Network/README.md

 # Sonaric Node Setup Guide

-This guide outlines the steps to set up and run a Sonaric node on your system.
+This guide outlines the steps to set up and run a Sonaric node.

 ## Table of Contents
 1. [Dependencies](#dependencies)